Widdershin/WebResume/README.md

 WebResume
 =========

-WebResume lets you build CVs or Resumes from Markdown, CSS and Python
+WebResume lets you build CVs or Resumes from Jinja Templates, CSS and Python